01 of 13

 But what a neighborhood it takes you through!
 Not only is it full of gorgeous houses, but the ocean views are stellar.
 It’s no wonder it’s one of many visitors' favorite memories.
 If you want to see the Lone Cypress or visit Pebble Beach, it's is the only way to get there.

 However, despite its big reputation, for many the 17-Mile Drive is a middle of the range tourist attraction.
 The alternative drive below offers equally nice views, and you don't have to pay a penny for it.

 You'll pay a fee (per car) to drive on it and motorcycles are not allowed.
 The per-car fee gets you... in, and you'll get a driving guide to take along with you.
 Bicycles can get in for free if they enter through the Pacific Grove gate.

 Once you get inside the gates, you'll find signs and red-painted dashed lines on the pavement to help you follow the route.
 The 17-Mile Drive winds through a forested area and along the oceanfront, passing three golf courses, two luxury hotels, and the famed Lone Cypress tree.

 The 17-Mile Drive guide map you get at the gate will give a brief description of each point of interest, or you can check the 17-Mile Drive Map online.

 You can enter the 17-Mile Drive through any of five gates, where you will stop to pay the entry fee and pick up a map.
-These are the most common entry points are Highway 1 at Highway 68 which is the most convenient entrance if you're coming from Monterey or are already on CA Highway 1.
+The three most common entry points are Highway 1 at Highway 68 which is the most convenient entrance if you're coming from Monterey or are already on CA Highway 1.
 To use the Pacific Grove Gate, take Sunset Drive.
 From Carmel, the toll booth is on San Antonio AveContinue to 2 of 13 below.